-The Director works with the board, teachers and parents to provide a program that embodies the school's philosophy and mission, promotes the strength of a positive community, and strives to improve the financial and physical conditions of the school.
+The Head of School works with the board, teachers and parents to provide a program that embodies the school's philosophy and mission, promotes the strength of a positive community, and strives to improve the financial and physical conditions of the school.
 The Director also manages daily administration and supervises the faculty.

-The Curriculum Director coordinates implementation of the Montessori program across the classrooms, provides an additional professional opinion regarding the general needs of the classrooms and specific needs of individual children.
-The Curriculum Director is responsible for running staff meetings and helps to plan and deliver Montessori-inspired events for the school community.
+The Director of Education coordinates implementation of the Montessori program across the classrooms, provides an additional professional opinion regarding the general needs of the classrooms and specific needs of individual children.
+The Director of Education is responsible for running staff meetings and helps to plan and deliver Montessori-inspired events for the school community.